SpectrumInstrumentation/spcm/src/spcm/README.md

 # Notes

-* See the files `regs.py` and `spcerr.py` for an extensive list of all the register names and errors that are handled by the driver.
+* See the package `spcm-core` for an extensive list of all the register names and errors that are handled by the driver.
 * For more information, please have a look at our hardware specific user manuals.

 # See also